angular/angular/aio/content/guide/example-apps-list.md

 Demonstrates the fundamental architecture of Angular applications.
 For more information, see [Introduction to Angular concepts](guide/architecture).

-### Setting the document title

-<code-example header="AppRoutingModule (excerpt)" path="router/src/app/app-routing.module.10.ts" region="page-title"></code-example>

-Demonstrates customizing the document title in the browser.
-For more information, see [Setting the page title](guide/router#setting-the-page-title).

 ## Tour of Heroes tutorial application

 The Tour of Heroes is a comprehensive tutorial that guides you through the process of building an application with many of Angular's most popular features.